Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: SIMULATION AND NUMERICAL RESULTS

 \subsection{Single Spheroid Results}

-Fig. \ref{Figboundary} shows the concentration at the inside and outside $c_{\rm rx}(275^- \si{\mu m}, \pi/2, 0,t)$ and $c_{\rm orx}(275^+ \si{\mu m}, \pi/2, 0, t)$ of the outer spheroid boundary, respectively, given the impulsive source at the transmitter obtained from the PBS when $N_c^{\rm rx}=24000$.
+Fig. \ref{Figboundary} shows the concentration at the inside and outside of the outer spheroid boundary, i.e., $c_{\rm rx}(275^- \si{\mu m}, \pi/2, 0,t)$ and $c_{\rm orx}(275^+ \si{\mu m}, \pi/2, 0, t)$, respectively, obtained via PBS given the impulsive source at the transmitter and the porosity determined by $N_\mathrm{c}^{\rm rx}=24000$ cells within the spheroid.
 We have also plotted the concentration at the outside of the boundary scaled by the factor $\kappa$ to verify the boundary condition \eqref{BC1}.
 The minor mismatch at the peaks is mainly due to the PBS procedure to approximate the concentration at a point.
-To compute the concentration at the boundary point $(275\,\si{\mu m}, 0, 0)$, we have assumed a transparent sphere of radius $10\; \si{\mu m}$ centered at the boundary point and have counted the molecules in the left and right hemispheres to approximate the concentration of the molecules at the inside and outside of the boundary.
-The curvature of the boundary leads to slightly higher and lower approximations for the concentrations at the outside and inside of the boundary, respectively.
+To compute the concentration at the boundary point $(275\,\si{\mu m}, \pi/2, 0)$, we have assumed a transparent sphere of radius $10\; \si{\mu m}$ centered at the boundary point.
+By partitioning the sphere into left and right hemispheres, we have counted the molecules within each hemisphere.
+Subsequently, we have normalized the counts by dividing them by the hemisphere volume to approximate the concentration of molecules at the inside and outside of the boundary.
+The curvature of the boundary causes slight variations in hemisphere volumes, which leads to slightly higher and lower concentration approximations outside and inside the boundary, respectively.

-Fig. \ref{FigCGF} depicts the concentration at different points inside the spheroidal receiver given the instantaneous point transmitter at $\bar{r}_0=(500\, \si{\mu m},\pi/2,0)$ obtained from the analysis provided in Appendix A and also the PBS when $N_c=24000$.
+Fig. \ref{FigCGF} depicts the concentration at different points inside the spheroidal receiver given the instantaneous point transmitter at $\bar{r}_0=(500\, \si{\mu m},\pi/2,0)$ obtained from the analysis provided in Appendix \ref{APXA} in \eqref{Eqsd11} and also the PBS when $N_\mathrm{c}^{\rm rx}=24000$.
 As observed, the PBS fully confirms the analytical results.
 The figure also indicates that the concentration signal weakens significantly at the points closer to the spheroid center and farther from the point source.
-In this case, we observe that the concentration peak at the center is about 18 times smaller than that at the boundary.
+In this case, we observe that the peak concentration at the center is about 8 times smaller than that at the boundary.

+According to the findings in Fig. \ref{Figboundary} and Fig. \ref{FigCGF}, as molecules penetrate the porous structure of the spheroid, they become trapped in the pores near the border, which restricts (but does not prevent) their movement inward or outward.
+This intrinsic spheroid property proves advantageous for MC.
+The receiver's spheroidal structure enables it to absorb molecules from the environment and keep them within its porous structure for an extended period, which leads to an amplified diffusive signal.